httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## "Same-site" and "cross-site" Requests  {#same-site-requests}

+Two origins, A and B, are considered same-site if the following algorithm returns true:

+1. If A and B are both the same globally unique identifier, return true.

+2. If A and B are both scheme/host/port triples:

+    1. If A's scheme does not equal B's scheme, return false.

+    2. Let hostA be A's host, and hostB be B's host.

+    3. If hostA equals hostB and hostA's registrable domain is null, return true.

+    4. If hostA's registrable domain equals hostB's registrable domain and is non-null, return true.

+3. Return false.

+Note: The port component of the origins is not considered.

-A request is "same-site" if its target's URI's origin's registrable domain is an exact match for the request's client's "site for cookies", or if the request has no client.
+A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client.
 The request is otherwise "cross-site".

-For a given request ("request"), the following algorithm returns `same-site` or `cross-site`:

-1. If `request`'s client is `null`, return `same-site`.

-    Note that this is the case for navigation triggered by the user directly (e.g. by typing directly into a user agent's address bar).

-2. Let `site` be `request`'s client's "site for cookies" (as defined in the following sections).

-3. Let `target` be the registrable domain of `request`'s current url.

-4. If `site` is an exact match for `target`, return `same-site`.

-5. Return `cross-site`.

 The request's client's "site for cookies" is calculated depending upon its client's type, as described in the following subsections: